 Let the Little Habits and Irritations Go

 All those pesky habits your husband has, those little things that irritate you, learn to let it go.
-Remember it is a small part of your spouses personality.
+Remember it is a small part of your spouse’s personality.
 Do not force your partner to change, and remember that you married him for who he is.
-If they didn’t affect your choice when you said yes to the proposal and the exchange of ‘I do’ at the alter, it shouldn’t suddenly be a big deal during the marriage.
+If they didn’t affect your choice when you said yes to the proposal and the exchange of ‘I do’ at the altar, it shouldn’t suddenly be a big deal during the marriage.

 Patience ties in with letting go of those habits and irritations.
 You cannot improve your spouse by forcing him to change according to what you want him to be.
-They will have characteristics that resist to be changed.
+They will have characteristics that resist being changed.
 As a couple, you must learn to work around those habits and be patient with each other.
 If you get upset about something, do not confront him in anger.
 Calm down and wait for the right time to discuss the issue with him.
 Be patient when your husband changes as a person as the years go on.

 “Be humble and gentle in every way.
 Be patient with each other and lovingly accept each other.” – Ephesians 4:2